fusion-scan/fusion-scan.github.io/README.md

 # fusion-scan.github.io

-We collect all bugs/CVE identifiers detected by our static code analysis, Pinpoint and Fusion, in this website.
+We collect the bugs detected by our static code analyzers, Pinpoint and Fusion, in this website.

 ## Add a new bug into the list